bioFAM/MOFA/README.md

 #############################################

 Trial 1, Iteration 1: time=0.08 ELBO=-345954.96, Factors=10, Covariates=1
-Trial 1, Iteration 2: time=0.10 ELBO=-283729.31, deltaELBO=62225.6421, Factors=10, Covariates=1
+Trial 1, Iteration 2: time=0.10 ELBO=-283729.31, deltaELBO=62225.6421, Factors=10
-Trial 1, Iteration 3: time=0.10 ELBO=-257427.42, deltaELBO=26301.8893, Factors=10, Covariates=1
+Trial 1, Iteration 3: time=0.10 ELBO=-257427.42, deltaELBO=26301.8893, Factors=10
 ...
-Trial 1, Iteration 100: time=0.07 ELBO=-221171.01, deltaELBO=0.0998, Factors=10, Covariates=1
+Trial 1, Iteration 100: time=0.07 ELBO=-221171.01, deltaELBO=0.0998, Factors=10

 Converged!
 ```

 There are two important quantities to keep track of:
-* **Number of factors**: you start the model with a large enough amount of factors, and the model will automatically remove the factors that do not explain significant amounts of variation.
+* **Number of factors**: you can choose whether to fix the number or factors or let the model automatically learn the dimensionality of the latent space.
 * **deltaELBO**: this is the convergence statistic.
 Once the deltaELBO decreases below a threshold (close to zero), training will end and the model will be saved as an .hdf5 file.
 Then, you are ready to start the downstream analysis.

-### Step 2: Disentangle the variability
+### Step 2: Downstream analysis: disentangle the variability between omics
-MOFA disentangles the heterogeneity of a high-dimensional multi-omics data set into a reduced set of latent factors that capture global sources of variation.
+MOFA disentangles the heterogeneity of a high-dimensional multi-omics data set into a set of latent factors that capture global sources of variation.
 Importantly, these factors can have different activity patterns in different omics.
 For example, a batch effect might be affecting the RNA data but not the Methylation data.
 Decoupling this heterogeneity is a mandatory first step in the analysis of multi-omics data.
 For example, this is the variance decomposition plot for the Chronic Lymphocytic Leukemia data set analysed in the paper: